AshtonSBradley/ANZSUP19_Stochastic/README.md

 # ANZSUP2019 Lectures
-Stochastic differential equations, quantum phase space, and Julia
+__Ashton Bradley__, [amoqt group](https://amoqt.otago.ac.nz), Department of Physics, University of Otago

-Ashton Bradley
+A series of lectures and computer workshops on stochastic differential equations, quantum phase space, and julia, given at the

 [Australian and New Zealand School in Ultracold Physics 2019](https://www.otago.ac.nz/dodd-walls/events/anzsup/index.html)

-Please use the links below to get a correct view of the notebooks:
+__Please use the links below to get a correct view of the notebooks:__

 ## Lectures